In South America, the coronavirus will cut off travel to 2020′s top astronomical event

 The team is also working with atmospheric scientists to determine how the eclipse and its sudden nightfall affect the weather.

-Pasachoff is disappointed that more people won’t experience the grandeur of this year’s eclipse, but he’s already looking ahead to next year’s.
+Pasachoff is disappointed more people won’t experience the grandeur of this year’s eclipse, but he’s already looking ahead to next year’s.

 That one will be even trickier to see — regardless of whether international borders reopen to travel — both because of its remoteness and the likelihood of clouds.